flowerinthenight/windows-camera-class-filter-driver/README.md

 ## Overview

 **Disclaimer:** This driver code was intended to be for POC only and was never released to production.
-If you're looking at the codes, you probably know that this type of driver is generally undocumented and some bits are achieved using reverse engineering.
+If you're looking at the codes, you probably know that this type of driver is generally undocumented and some bits were achieved using reverse engineering.

 This filter driver stores a copy of the stream buffer in a shared memory named `\\BaseNamedObjects\\{9E2288A3-7955-428F-9064-9C05C0EDC608}`.
 This buffer can then be streamed from userland.